elgbar/hex/README.md

 * Add a proper tutorial, nobody likes to read
 * Color-grade the border of attackable hexagons according to how beneficial it is to attack it
 * Reimplement `DefaultHexagonDataStorage` to use `IntMap` and where the key is a compacted key
+* Add fling support in the level select screen
+* Add a visible number to the island

 #### Known bugs